- 16 corn tortillas, stale or left out overnight to dry out

 - cilantro, chopped

-- Heat the salsa verde and broth together in a small saucepan to a simmer and set aside.
+- Heat the salsa verde and broth or water together in a small saucepan to a simmer and set aside.

 - Using a large non-stick skillet, fry the eggs to your liking, or about 3 minutes for runny yolks.